iainmcmichael/data_cleansing_coursera/README.md

 Further information on the data set can be obtained at:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The version of data used in this project is:
+The version of data used in this project is was uploaded on 2012-12-10.